I’m sitting at the airport again, this time preparing to board a plane from Christchurch to Auckland.

 But I found myself on this bus, and it was like I had hopped on a Disneyland ride entitled ‘Colin Wright, This Is Your Chch Life!’
 (Chch is the abbreviation many Kiwis use for Christchurch).

-As I sat there, leaning back in my seat and gazing out the slightly-blurry windows, we passed landmark after landmark in my short history in the city.
+As I sat there, leaning back in my seat and gazing out the slightly-blurry windows, we passed landmark after landmark from my short history in the city.

 I’d be staring blankly, unfocusing my eyes and quietly enjoying the relative silence of the bus interior, and them BAM!
 My eyes auto-focus in on the hostel I stayed at when I first arrived in town, jarring my attention back to the fact that this is my last day here.